Fans Pray That Captain America Wields Mjolnir In ‘Avengers: Endgame’

 Natasha famously rejects the offer to try and lift Mjolnir in Age of Ultron, which has always caused fans to suspect that she actually is worthy.
 Perhaps this was done on purpose so if and when Black Widow does wield Mjolnir in Endgame, it would be the surprise everyone should have seen coming.

-A popular Reddit thread from 10 months ago that claims to have leaks from Endgame has suggested that Cap will wield Mjolnir, and will use it to battle Thanos.
+A popular Reddit thread from 10 months ago claims to have leaks from Endgame that suggest that Cap will wield Mjolnir, and will use it to battle Thanos.
 The leak also claims that Cap will die shortly after while fending off the Mad Titan allowing the other Avengers to escape.

 Catch Avengers: Endgame when it debuts on April 26.